goetas/twital/doc/templates.rst

          class will be "row even" if 'i' is odd.
     </div>

-When not needed you can omit he condition instruction.
+If not needed, you can omit the condition instruction.

 .. code-block:: xml+jinja